The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

-We then used these labelled clusters to train a random forest (RF) classifier, a machine learning algorithm that combines the input data to create a large number of individual decision trees (RandomForestClassifier from the \textsc{scikit-learn} package in \textsc{python}).
+We then used these labelled clusters to train a random forest (RF) classifier, a machine learning algorithm that combines the input data to create a large number of individual decision trees (RandomForestClassifier from the \textsc{scikit-learn} package in \textsc{python}, with the default parameters).
 It makes a final prediction based on the output that the majority of the trees agrees upon.
 Particularly for our case, the RF classifier was trained using the line ratios as the input features (see Sect.~\ref{SubSect3:Results_Ionisation} for details), allowing to automatically predict the most likely ionisation source for each cluster (i.e. the preferred label).
 This method provides a probabilistic classification of each cluster, assigning the final label to the category with the highest probability for each case.
-To take into account the flux errors of the measured line ratios, we run a Monte Carlo simulation on the RF classifier a total of 1000 times, to have an estimation of the uncertainties for all the probabilities derived from the trained models.
+To take into account the flux errors of the measured line ratios, we run a Monte Carlo (MC) simulation on the RF classifier a total of 1000 times, to have an estimation of the uncertainties for all the probabilities derived from the trained models.
 We use as the final label for each cluster the average probability of the most likely category obtained from the trained models after the simulation.

+We tested the accuracy of the model using cross-validation with the labelled points available in our sample (31 labelled clusters out of 65, see Sects.~\ref{SubSect2:RFtecnhique} and~\ref{SubSect3:Results_Ionisation}).
+For that we randomly splitted the initially-labelled clusters into training (80\%, i.e. $\sim$24 points) and validation (20\%, i.e. $\sim$7 points) subsamples, generating 100 different splits.
+For each division, we run 100 MC simulations to obtain the final RF model, as explained before.
+The average classification accuracy of the RF model on the validation dataset is 84\%.

 From the resulting models, we can also evaluate the importance of each line ratio used for the classification process.
 This provides insights into which are the most relevant diagnostics that should be considered for distinguishing between ionising mechanisms in our sample.
-The RF classifier provides robust results and probabilities that improve the results from the label spreading algorithm, allowing us to evaluate the validity of the method (see Sect.~\ref{SubSubSect4:Disc_AutomaticClassification} for a discussion on the method).
+The RF classifier provides robust results and probabilities that allows us to evaluate the validity of the method (see Sect.~\ref{SubSubSect4:Disc_AutomaticClassification} for a discussion on the method).
 Finally, we tested the trained model in three GATOS Sy galaxies observed during cycle 2, namely, NGC\,3227, NGC\,4051, and NGC\,7582 (see Sect.~\ref{SubSect2:Data}).

 The results of this methodology are presented in Sect.~\ref{SubSect3:Results_Ionisation} and discussed in Sect.~\ref{SubSect4:Disc_Association}.